fxbeaulieu/PromptExtractor/README.md

 3. Navigate to the PromptExtractor directory
 5. Run the command below
    * <code>Unblock-File -Path .\Start-Refresh.ps1; Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope Process; .\Start-Refresh.ps1</code>

+When execution is finished, a HTML page containing the result of the script will be created in PromptExtractor\data\.
+A plain text version containing only the prompts is also available in the same folder.